Soft Theorems in Chern-Simons Matter Theories: Acknowledgments

 \section{Acknowledgments}

-I would like to thank my PhD advisor, R. Loganayagam, for helping me with the initial idea and in setting up the problem as well as for countless insights.
-I would also like to thank Biswajit Sahoo and Ashoke Sen for their invaluable feedback on my draft.
+I would like to thank, R. Loganayagam, for helping me with the initial idea and in setting up the problem as well as for countless valuable insights.
+I would also like to thank Biswajit Sahoo and Ashoke Sen for their invaluable feedback on the draft.
+I would also like to thank the referee for their insightful comments on the manuscript.
 Finally, I would like to thank my colleagues Godwin Martin, Kaustubh Singhi and Shridhar Vinayak for contributing to various discussions throughout this work.
-I also acknowledge the support of the Department of Atomic Energy, Government of India, under project no. RTI4001.
+I also acknowledge the support of the Department of Atomic Energy, Government of India, project no. RTI4019.